Rain-World-Modding/Rain-World-Modding.github.io/contributing.md

 - If a brief page summary is included after the h1, use `---` on a new line to add a divider before the main body of the article.

 - Feel free to use images and other media where they're helpful!
 You can place assets in the `/assets` folder - try to use relative paths when referencing assets in the repo.
+If using many assets on your page, please add a folder for this page inside `/assets` and place your assets there instead.

 - Use headers of h2 and h3 where you think they're helpful for understanding the different sections of the article.